 With mirror wills, the partners acknowledge that the surviving partner has the right to change their will.

 The prices on our Fee Schedule are for preparing simple mirror wills for couples.
 Once we have a clearer picture of your unique situation, we can provide a firm quote.

 The Bottom Line

-We do not recommend mutual wills or joint wills because, if they meet the requirements of clear intent and agreement, they are very difficult to change after the death of one of the partners.
-This means that if your spouse/partner dies and you change your mind about what to do with your estate, you may not be able to make the changes you want.
+We do not recommend mutual wills or joint wills because, if they meet the requirements of clear intent and agreement, they are challenging to change after the death of one of the partners.
+If your spouse/partner dies and you change your mind about what to do with your estate, you may not be able to make the changes you want.